CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Discussion and Future Work

 In our current implementation of CARMI, both inner nodes and leaf nodes are stored in memory.
-In other words, the currently implemented CARMI is an in-memory index structure.
-Below, we discuss the extension to CARMI to involve disk operations.

-Assuming that the index structure and the data points are too large to be stored all in main memory, we need to store some of the nodes on disk.
-In such a case, the cost-based construction algorithm can be used to determine the storage median of data points.
-We can store the data points that are hardly accessed in history queries to disk, and store the more frequently accessed data points in the memory for faster access.
-In future visits, the corresponding node can be quickly accessed, avoiding the excessive time cost of visiting the node.

-Based on the design of nodes in CARMI, tree nodes only include some model parameters without any actual data points within 64 bytes.
-As we have seen in the experiments, tree nodes occupy very little space in CARMI compared to actual data points.
-Thus to accommodate disk operations, the only needed modification is that now some of the leaf nodes need to store pointers to disk location instead.
+We can easily extend CARMI to involve disk operations.
+If we store data points on disk, we need to design a new type of leaf node that accesses a disk page instead of an in-memory data block.
+The corresponding time and space costs of this new type of node should also reflect the latency of disk operations.
+The current hybrid construction algorithm can be directly used without any change.

-In addition, with the rapid development of non-volatile memory~\cite{lankhorst2005low}, the capacity of memory can be expanded while still ensuring high-speed access.
-The difference of access latency of heterogeneous storage devices can be readily characterized by modifying the cost models of CARMI, and the index construction algorithm will be able to accommodate the new hardware properly.
+Moreover, with the rapid development of non-volatile memory (NVM)~\cite{lankhorst2005low}, the capacity of memory can be vastly expanded while still retaining decently high access speed.
+The difference in access latency of heterogeneous storage devices can be characterized by modifying the cost model of CARMI, and the construction algorithm will be able to accommodate the new hardware properly.